gwdg/rOCCI/README.md

 The following setup is recommended

-* usage of the Ruby Version Manger recommended
+* usage of the Ruby Version Manger
 * Ruby 1.9.3
 * RubyGems installed